AriFordsham/GHCWiki/records/declared-overloaded-record-fields/implementors-view.md

-# DORF -- Implementor's view
+# DORF -- Implementer's view

 The implementation has been prototyped in GHC 7.2.1, see